 Why not them?

 They raised venture capital, built a website, and moved to New York to launch Helix Sleep.
 Right from the start, Jerry (now the CEO) says, they started using SurveyMonkey Audience to refine their product ideas.
-The fast do-it-yourself consumer panel offered the right cohorts of consumers they needed to reach.

 This was crucial because Helix Sleep bet everything on personalization.
 The founders had the strategic hunch that sleep should no longer be treated as a one-size-fits-all market.
 And their initial surveys confirmed this.